“Only the strong survive.”

 “Just looking out for number one.”

-People aren’t born with the willingness to gauge life on possessions.
-It is a sickness inflicted on us by the current rulers of society, the “corporate elite”.
-They use a well-planned barrage of propaganda to set the groundwork for an unnatural, predatory system that teaches us to look at fellow human beings as commodities to be bought, sold and traded.
-They cleverly persuade the masses into taking part in this pathetic masquerade of human accomplishment with a two-pronged attack of parading their ill-conceived examples of what happiness is and denigrating ideas that don’t fit neatly into their single-minded system.
+People aren’t born judging success merely on possessions.
+It is a sickness inflicted on us by the current rulers of society, obscenely wealthy business executives who like to be known as the “elite.”
+They use a well-planned barrage of propaganda to set the groundwork for an unnatural system that teaches us to look at fellow human beings as commodities to be bought, sold and traded.
+They cleverly persuade the masses into taking part in this pathetic masquerade of human accomplishment with a two-pronged attack of parading their ill-conceived examples of what “happiness” is and denigrating ideas that don’t fit neatly into their plan.
 On a societal level, they justify this cunningly evil scheme with a different technique of manipulation.
 They tell us that OUR society can only flourish by vanquishing our enemies (who want to destroy OUR system) and by imposing our will on all who either get in our way or simply don’t understand that THEIR system is wrong and OUR system is right.
 We are also told that we must “conquer” and “subdue” the planet.
-This is militaristic ambition cloaked in a veil of “success” and “prosperity”.
-And, obviously, it isn’t how a race of sensitive, civilized beings would evolve.
+This is militaristic ambition cloaked in a veil of attaining “success” and “prosperity” through hard work.
+It obviously isn’t how a race of sensitive, civilized beings would evolve.

 What many people fail to realize is that our society is out of balance.
 We mistakenly believe that we are individual beings separate from each other.
 We suffer from a delusion that we can attain happiness as distinct entities concerned primarily with ourselves and by collecting possessions that define who we think we are.
 We’ve forgotten what is truly important while striving to “make it to the top”.
 We fail to see that this only blinds us from the reality that we are all part of one life.
 That is the reason for the deep unhappiness so many feel.
 And when people buy objects to comfort themselves, they are merely trying to fill an emptiness inside with more useless possessions that will only perpetuate the disease they feel.
 This disease – or “dis-ease” – is a failure to understand the cause of the uneasiness.
 We are not living in harmony with other life on the planet – including each other.
 We are a sick, unhappy society and until more people are awakened to this truth, we will continue to treat our collective sickness with more psychologically toxic, mind-made prescriptions of false paradise.